sieve-project/sieve/README.md

 ### Reproducing Table 3 (~5 hours)

-To reproduce the 31 intermediate-, stale-, and unobservable-state bugs in Table 3, please run
+To reproduce the 31 intermediate-, stale-, and unobserved-state bugs in Table 3, please execute the 31 test plans by running
 ```
 python3 reproduce_bugs.py
 ```